 Cinema 4D Broadcast costs $1,695.

 Graphic designers work with a broad palette of tools.
+It is the gateway to professional 3D graphics.
 If you are looking to add 3D modeling to yours, Cinema 4D Prime is definitely worth a closer look!

 Cinema 4D Prime costs $995.

 Already got a license that needs upgrades?
 Get the latest version of Cinema 4D R2, the next release for free and the Cineversity for $1695.